YangTuanAnh/Im2KaTeX-Notion-Plugin/README.md

 ## Structure

 The Streamlit app takes in the user's Notion page ID (or any Notion block that could hold children blocks) and an image with math notation.
-An underlying model converts the math notation into the equivalent KaTeX notation (Notion's version of LaTeX, however Notion still accepts regular LaTeX), then creating a new equation block for that page via a PATCH call to Notion's API.
+An Pix2Tex model converts the math notation into the equivalent KaTeX notation (Notion's version of LaTeX, however Notion still accepts regular LaTeX), then creating a new equation block for that page via a PATCH call to Notion's API.

-Note: The user needs to add plugin connection beforehand in order for the app to identify the page.
+Note: The user needs to add the Notion plugin connection beforehand in order for the app to identify the page.

+## Pix2Tex

+The model comes from the Pix2Tex package, authored by Lukas Blecher from the [LaTeX-OCR](https://github.com/lukas-blecher/LaTeX-OCR) repository.
+The model consist of a ViT encoder with a ResNet backbone and a Transformer decoder.

-## Im2LaTeX
+## Struggles

-The model was reimplemented from a paper introducted by Deng et al. in [Image-to-Markup Generation with Coarse-to-Fine Attention](https://paperswithcode.com/paper/image-to-markup-generation-with-coarse-to)

-A prebuilt dataset for OpenAI's task for image-2-latex system.
-Includes total of ~100k formulas and images splitted into train, validation and test sets.
-Formulas were parsed from LaTeX sources provided here: http://www.cs.cornell.edu/projects/kddcup/datasets.html (originally from arXiv)

-Each image is a PNG image of fixed size.
-Formula is in black and rest of the image is transparent.

-For related tools (eg. tokenizer) check out this repository: https://github.com/Miffyli/im2latex-dataset For pre-made evaluation scripts and built im2latex system check this repository: https://github.com/harvardnlp/im2markup

-Newlines used in formulas_im2latex.lst are UNIX-style newlines (\n).
-Reading file with other type of newlines results to slightly wrong amount of lines (104563 instead of 103558), and thus breaks the structure used by this dataset.
-Python 3.x reads files using newlines of the running system by default, and to avoid this file must be opened with newlines="\n" (eg. open("formulas_im2latex.lst", newline="\n")).
+There was an attempt to reimplement [Sujay et al.](https://sujayr91.github.io/Im2Latex/) and [Deng et al.](https://paperswithcode.com/dataset/im2latex-100k)'s papers, yet proven to be unsuccessful due to constraints.
+Future iterations of this project will include a seperate API for the model, as well as higher accuracy for handwritten math notations.